carlomilanesi/rs-measures/docs/Motivation.md

 ## Vector and affine transformations

 When using vector measures in a plane or in the 3D space, it is quite typical to need to perform vector operations.
-There are good linear algebra crates, like the `nalgebra` crate, which could be used for this.
+There are good linear algebra crates, like the crate `nalgebra`, which could be used for this.
 Though, when using them, it is not possible to keep the measurement unit information of components.
-Consider the following Rust program, which uses the `nalgebra` crate:
+Consider the following Rust program, which uses the crate `nalgebra`:

 ```rust
 extern crate nalgebra;